 5. Exercise is a lifestyle, not a destination

 Realize that exercise is a lifestyle, not a six-week boot camp program.
 Once the six weeks are over it’s not finished.
 Like washing your hair or eating, you need to incorporate exercise into your daily life.
 Exercise has changed my life immensely.
-Read here about how yoga can ground and calm you.

 It takes 3 weeks to create a habit, so start now!